wp-plugins/trim-admin-menu/readme.txt

 == Screenshots ==

-1. Both the Links and Comments sections have been marked to be hidden.
+1. Both the Links and Comments section are hidden from non-admin users.
    Please note that the administrator doesn't see the changes.

 == Changelog ==